aws-samples/msk-powered-financial-data-feed/README.md

     source ~/.bashrc
     ```

-You can find the values for your Bootstrap servers string and Zookeeper connections string by clicking on **View client information**  on your MSK cluster details page.
+**NOTE:**  You can find the values for your Bootstrap servers string and Zookeeper connections string by clicking on **View client information**  on your MSK cluster details page.
 Use the **Plaintext** Zookeeper connection string.
 For TLSBROKERS, use the **Private endpoint**.

-4. In your ```kafka``` directory, create a private key and certificate signing request (CSR) file for the MSK broker's certificate.
-Make sure you type the **-k** option on the **makecsr** command below.
+4. In your ```certs``` directory, create a private key and certificate signing request (CSR) file for the MSK broker's certificate.

     ```
-    cd kafka
+    cd certs
-    makecsr -k
+    makecsr
     ```

-Enter your orgranization's domain name when asked for first and last name and enter additional organization details when prompted.
+Enter your organization's domain name when asked for first and last name and enter additional organization details when prompted.
 Then make up a password for the your keystore when prompted.
-You will now have a CSR file called client_cert.csr.
+You will now have a CSR file called ```client_cert.csr```.

 5. Sign the CSR and issue the certificate by running